 Thinking ahead can make a difference!

 The City of Kamloops is committed to helping residents and businesses reduce unnecessary waste and make more sustainable choices.
-Our Bring Your Own Initiative encourages Kamloopsians to take action and reduce waste by using reusable bottles, containers, straws, and bags.
+Our Bring Your Own Initiative encourages residents to take action and reduce waste by using reusable bottles, mug, containers, straws, and bags.
 Taking the B.Y.O. pledge can save you money while ensuring a healthier environment for your family and your neighbours!

 Be an eco hero by using reusable bags—they look great, don't rip, and you can carry lots of stuff.
 Tip: keep a box of them near your front door so you don't forget to bring one to the store.
 It's surprisingly convenient and easy to do.